atomaszewicz/Bond/RStudio/Analysis.md

 ### Global and Domestic Gross

-We recall that we already loaded our BOM and The Numbers data into data frames named 'bom' and 'numb', respecitvely
+We recall that we already loaded our BOM and The Numbers data into data frames named 'bom' and 'numb', respecitvely.

-As we discussed above BOM doesn't have global figures, but it does have inflation-adjusted figures, whereas The Numbers has global and domestic but both unadjusted.
+As we discussed above BOM doesn't have global figures, but it does have domestic gross adjusted for inflation, whereas The Numbers has global and domestic but both unadjusted.
 So to achieve our goal of getting global numbers adjusted for inflation, what I will do is find the ratio of global:domestic figures from The Numbers, then multiply the inflation-adjusted domestic figures in BOM.
 Due to this method, the 'bom' dataframe will be our main data frame for this section.

 ```R
 #We create a vector with the ratio of global to domestic box office gross